Mastering first impressions is sometimes viewed as one of the most mysterious parts of the recruitment process.

 The other day I asked my daughter, who has been raving about her friend from school, Nicole, why she likes her.
 She replied, “I like her because she likes me.”

-The simplicity of this argument stroked me as probably the most profound reason for an alliance.
+The simplicity of this argument struck me as probably the most profound reason for an alliance.

 We tend to like people who like us.
 The same is true for organizations.